marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt-luks.markdown

 Creation of the initrd
 ======================

-The initial ramdisk responsible for mounting the encrypted device must then be created.
-This should contain cryptsetup tools and all the relative dependencies listed by ldd.
+The initial ramdisk responsible for mounting the encrypted device must contain cryptsetup tools and all the dependencies listed by ldd.

 ```text
 livecd boot # ldd /sbin/cryptsetup